bobbyhiddn/Magi_CLI/README.md

 #### Spells (Commands)

+##### Tenets

+Commands are designed with a few things in mind:

+- Effectiveness - They need to work.
+Half functioning spells won't be included in a release version.
+- Flavorfulness - They need to feel like magic.
+They should work in a manner that does not require memorization besides magic words and a target unless a flavorful way to add more features can be devised.
+- Modular - They need to fit into Magi_CLI in a fully functional way.
+If you can't both cast it with `cast spell target` or `python path/to/spell.py target`, it is not acceptable.
+Each command should be both executable and castable as both file and command.
+- Innovative - A spell will not be accepted if it only performs a task that a UNIX command already performs.
+We're crafting spells here, not reworking old ground.
+- Fun! - They should be enjoyable to use!
+Keep the debug messages in theme, keep the soul of the project alive!

+##### Current Spells

 1. **Fireball**: Transmute a file or directory into ashes, sending it to the '.graveyard' realm.
 This command deletes a file or directory and moves it to the '.graveyard' directory, ensuring that the deleted files are preserved in case they need to be restored later.

 2. **Necromancy**: Conjure a '.graveyard' domain to preserve the spirits of deleted files.
 This command creates a '.graveyard' directory, which serves as a storage location for deleted files.
 (I want to add more functionality to this command)